 Over the years I’ve worked with literally thousands of different hitters.
 The vast majority of those were in what I would consider a crucial development stage (ages 9-13).
 I’ve learned a lot through my experiences, but probably the most important lesson is that when teaching youth baseball hitting, LISTENING works better than TELLING.

 Let’s get the conversation started!
-Here are the 5 most important questions you should be asking when teaching youth baseball hitting:
+When teaching youth baseball hitting, these are the 5 most important questions to ask:

 1. What do you FEEL?